opencog/atomese-simd/README.md

 A different way of thinking of this experiment is as an exploration of the agency of sensori-motor systems.
 The GPU is a "thing out there" that can be manipulated by an agent to "do things".
-How does one perceive the "thing out there", and describe it's properties?
-How can one control it and perform actions on it?
+How does an agent perceive the "thing out there", and "understand" it's properties?
+How can the agent control the "thing out there", and perform actions on it?
 To extert motor control on that "thing out there"?
-How does one perceive the results of those motor actions?
+How does the agent perceive the results of those motor actions?

 In the present experiment, the "agent" is is a collection of graphs (properly, hypergraphs), represented using [Atomese](https://wiki.opencog.org/w/Atomese), and "living" in the OpenCog [AtomSpace](https://github.com/opencog/atomspace).
-That is, the subjective inner form of the agent is a world-model, consisting of abstractions derived from sensory perceptions of the external world, and a set of motor actions that can be performed to alter the state of the external world.
-The agent itself is constructed from Atomese; the GPU is a part of the external world, to be manipulated.
+Thhe subjective inner form of the agent is a world-model, consisting of abstractions derived from sensory perceptions of the external world, and the knowledge of a set of motor actions that can be performed to alter the state of the external world.
+The agent itself is represented in Atomese; the GPU is a part of the external world, to be manipulated.

+An important part of the challenge is understanding how assembly, and sepcifically, how self-assembly works.
+That is, the agent is meant to be a collection of pieces-parts, a collection of transformation rules.
+These rules are to be assembled to "get things done".
+The assembly is meant to be self-assembly, and is preseumed to live at the edge of a critical phase transition.
+The phrase "critical phase transition" is meant to invoke the conventional idea of a critical phase transition, such as that seen in Per Bak's critical sandpile.
+The difference here is that the dynamical system consists of a collection of rewrite rules, instead of abstract sand-grains.

 The above description might feel like excessive anthropomorphising of a mechanical system.
-But that's kind of the point: to force the issue, and explore what happens, when an agentic viewpoint is explicitly forced.
+But that's kind of the point: to force the issue, and explore what happens, when an agentic viewpoint is explicitly forced, and given the attributes of a dynamical system.

 External Subsystems
 -------------------